Gary Naysmith: Queen of the South

 Naysmith signed a contract with Scottish Championship club Queen of the South on 1 December 2016.
 After becoming team manager in the following week, Naysmith decided to end his playing career.

 Naysmith was named Scottish Championship Manager of the Month for January 2019.
 On 4 May 2019, after the Doonhamers were defeated 3–0 at home versus Partick Thistle and finished in the relegation play-off place in the Scottish Championship, Naysmith parted company with the Dumfries club.

 In August 2019, Naysmith returned to Hearts in a newly created role of managing players loaned out to other clubs.

 Edinburgh City

 Naysmith was appointed manager of Scottish League Two club Edinburgh City in March 2021.
 He was sacked in March 2022, with the team sitting in 4th place of the 2021–22 Scottish League Two table.

 Stenhousemuir

 On 3 January 2023, Naysmith was named as the new manager of Scottish League Two side Stenhousemuir.
+In his first full season in charge he led Stenhousemuir to the Scottish League Two title, helping the club achieve their first ever title after 140 years.